cosc2336-ds-alg/assg08/README.md

 previous assignment, it simply appends a new item to the back of the current list.
 So `insertBack()` takes a `value` of type `T` as its input, and it should be passed in as a constant reference parameter.
-As we did in the previous assignment, this method returns back a reference to itself, to support the overloaded `>>` operator.
+As we did in the previous assignment, this method returns a reference to itself, to support the overloaded `>>` operator.
 So you should be returning `*this` at the end of your function, and the return type of the function should be a `List<T>&` reference.
 Again see the